Storms, puppies and summits

 Upon checking the height of the summit on Wikipedia, it seems that the number we read 4,461m is its official height, but it is more likely only 4,440m.
 Either way, it is tall.

-See also Mexico
+See also To the lake

 On this occasion, we opted to start at the conveniently situated Centro Vacacional Malintzin.
 Rather than starting at the base of the volcano, this meant we got a good head start at 3,080m.
 Leaving only slightly under 1400m left to climb.
 Also there were hot showers.
 And our 4Runner was much more luxurious than it had been.